Euphemia of Sweden: Early life

-Euphemia was born in 1317 to Eric Magnusson (b. c.
-1282-1318), Duke of Södermanland, second son of King Magnus I of Sweden, and Princess Ingeborg of Norway (1300–1360), the heiress and the only legitimate daughter of King Haakon V of Norway (1270– 1319).
+Euphemia was born in 1317 to Duke Erik Magnusson (c.
+1282 – 1318), second son of King Magnus Ladulås of Sweden, and Princess Ingeborg (1300–1360), the heiress and the only legitimate daughter of King Haakon V of Norway (1270– 1319).

-In 1319, her infant elder brother Magnus VII of Norway (1316–1374) succeeded their maternal grandfather to the throne of Norway.
-That same year, Swedish nobles exiled their uncle, King Birger of Sweden, after which the infant Magnus was elected King of Sweden.
+In 1319, her infant elder brother Magnus Eriksson (1316–1374) succeeded their maternal grandfather to the throne of Norway.
+That same year, Swedish nobles exiled their uncle, King Birger of Sweden, and the infant Magnus was subsequently elected King of Sweden, thereby uniting Sweden and Norway in a personal union.
 Their mother Ingeborg had a seat in the guardian government as well as the position of an independent ruler of her own fiefs, and played an important part during their childhood and adolescence.

 The 24 July 1321 marriage contract for Euphemia was signed at Bohus in her mother's fief in Bohuslän.
 Her mother had plans to take control over Danish Scania, next to her duchy.
 The marriage was arranged with the terms that Mecklenburg, Saxony, Holstein, Rendsburg and Schleswig would assist Ingeborg in the conquest of Scania.
 This was approved by the council of Norway but not Sweden.
 When Ingeborg's forces under command of Knut Porse of Varberg, invaded Scania in 1322–23, Mecklenburg betrayed her and the alliance was broken.
 Eventually, the affair of Euphemia's marriage led to a conflict between Ingeborg and the governments of Sweden and Norway, which led to the demise of Ingeborg's political position in the guardian governments.
 The marriage took place anyway, after a fifteen-year engagement.
 Euphemia did not lack influence in Sweden.
 She is known to have acted as the witness of seals in several documents.
 In 1335, when King Magnus appointed Nils Abjörnsson (Sparre av Tofta) to drots, the condition that Euphemia would act as his adviser was included in his appointment.